 Watch how to plant these evergreen seedling plugs faster and with less effort than any other type of "bare root" evergreen seedling.
-With just a cordless drill, an old 1 inch drill bit and a few simple items, you can realistically plant upwards of 100 plug seedlings in an hour.
+With just a cordless drill, any old/dull/rusty 1 inch drill bit you have lying around [your own, we do not provide], and a few simple items, you can realistically plant upwards of 100 plug seedlings in an hour.
 Your back will thank us later :)

 OTHER SIZES AND OPTIONS:

-Fraser Fir are available in the following sizes:
+Fraser Fir are offered in the following sizes:

-Comparable/alternative species: Canaan Fir, Fraser Fir, Concolor Fir, Douglas Fir
+Comparable/alternative species: Balsam Fir, Canaan Fir, Concolor Fir, Douglas Fir

 Confused about species?
 Check out our Evergreen Tree Buyers Guide

 Pictures of mature Fraser Fir

 These pictures are for general identification and description only.
 As your trees reach maturity, they may vary slightly in size, color, and general appearance.